PentaxForums.com

 HDR in the mountains

-Posted by Black Magic, 08-11-2009, 01:53 AM Black Magic is online now
+Posted By: Black Magic, 08-11-2009, 12:53 AM

 I recently took a trip to Banff National Park.
 I've never tried HDR before, but thought Banff was a good place to practice.
 Because this is my first attempt, I'd like to hear your opinions on how I could improve, and do things differently next time.
 Also, sorry for the watermarks, but I only have the trial version of photomatix.
 Why do some of my photo's have the watermarks, while others don't?